In this blog post

-If, for example, four processes fail, and they all use not just the database but other dependencies, telemetry can eliminate the guessing game.
+If, for example, four processes fail and they not only use the same database but also have other dependencies in common, telemetry can eliminate the guessing game.
 If your telemetry is producing outputs regarding the performance of the database, you don’t have to sit around trying to figure out where the problem came from.
-The database issue can be reported directly to the RBO platform.
+The database issue can be reported directly to the TPO platform.

 What Is OpenTelemetry?

 OpenTelemetry is a cloud native, vendor-neutral collection of application programming interfaces (APIs), tools and software development kits (SDKs).
 It’s used to generate telemetry data, as well as collect and export it.
 You can then use what OpenTelemetry produces to gain insights into the way your software performs or behaves.